open-mmlab/mmocr/README.md

 - **Comprehensive Pipeline**

-   The toolbox supports not only text detection and text recognition, but also their downstream tasks such as key inforation extraction.
+   The toolbox supports not only text detection and text recognition, but also their downstream tasks such as key information extraction.

 - **Multiple Models**